m-paternostro/lappdog/README.md

 * For each technology, we should aim to address real problems:
   * As an example, we invested some time designing how the node containers deal with the `node_modules` directory, to allow for both "local" and "containerized" development.
 * All configuration must be done via environment variables defined on "env" files.
+  * The value of an environment variable can only be written in one file - no copy and paste, no cheating ;-)

 ## Disclaimers